 Penthea Burns, has worked at the University Of Southern Maine Muskie School of Public Service since 1999 and in the field of child welfare since 1981.
 Her experience includes delivering direct service, advocacy, training and technical assistance, and policy guidance.
 Penthea currently serves on the REACH Board of Directors (Board co-chair), Fundraising Development Committee, and initiatives focused on decolonizing higher education and faith communities.
 She is a co-founder of Maine-Wabanaki REACH, the Maine Wabanaki-State Child Welfare Truth and Reconciliation Commission, the Youth Leadership Advisory Team (youth leaders in foster care), and Camp To Belong Maine (a summer camp program that reunites siblings separated by foster care and adoption).
 Penthea has an adult son who lives in PA.

 Luke Joseph, Passamaquoddy from Sipayik with lineal ties to the Houlton Band of Maliseets, and the Woodstock and Oromocto First Nations of Canada.
 He has spent most of his life working within the Wabanaki communities and with programs that benefit Wabanaki people.
 Luke graduated from the University of Maine at Presque Isle with a degree in Teaching Physical Education (K-12) in June 2009.
 He lives in the Micmac community with his wife Dena and their two sons where he is the Indian Child Welfare Coordinator.
-Luke serves as co-Chair of the Board of Directors and on the Human Resources/Finance Committee.
+Luke serves on the Human Resources/Finance Committee.